sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Enhanced handling of images in BACKGROUND_HTML.
 * (sbormann) Added option to protect instance by passphrase.
 * (sbormann) Added option to set value of LOCK_OPEN for doors with lock.
+* (sbormann) Linking color to GLOW or BACKGROUND_COLOR now works when using ALTERNATIVE_COLORSPACE.

 ### 2.0.1 (2022-03-09)
 * (sbormann) Fixed json-table sorting order.